haiwera-silk-cd/magento-devdocs/guides/v2.0/release-notes/backward-incompatible-changes/index.md

 ### Flow changes

-When **Products -> Categories** menu item in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} is chosen, the first root category is selected for editing by default now.
+When **Products -> Categories** menu item in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} is chosen, the first root category is selected for editing by default now.
 You can create a new category or a root category manually only.
 Use the corresponding button **Add Root Category** or **Add Subcategory**.

 <!-- LINK DEFINITIONS -->